 At Eid day the Prophet (peace be on him) used to spread happiness in his community and in his family.

-Nevertheless although our hearts are bleeding for our brothers and sisters in Palestine, at the hands of the escalating atrocities and aggression by the enemies.
-They have persecuted and killed innocent worshippers in the mosque.
+Nevertheless although our hearts are bleeding for our brothers and sisters in Palestine, who continue to suffer atrocities and aggression by the enemies, who have persecuted innocent worshippers in the mosque.

 In the famous hadith, ‘Abdullāh ibn ‘Abbās (may Allah be pleased with him) reported: